Last updated August 5, 2022.

 President Biden signed an Executive Order on September 9, 2021, requiring all federal executive branch employees to be vaccinated, and another Executive Order that requires federal contractors to do the same.

-Additionally, the federal government requires COVID-19 vaccination for staff within Medicare and Medicaid-certified facilities in Colorado.
+The federal government requires COVID-19 vaccination for staff within Medicare and Medicaid-certified facilities in Colorado.

 Some colleges and universities have instituted COVID-19 vaccine requirements for students, faculty, and staff.
 Certain schools may require students, faculty, and staff to receive third (booster) doses in addition to the primary doses of the COVID-19 vaccine.
 Contact your school for more information about whether COVID-19 vaccination is required.